Rubricaire: Possession of the archdiocese of Le Mans

-Saint Hadouin, bishop of Le Mans, also built an abbey there, with the concurrence of the abbot of Diergé, endowing it with the domains of Jeune, Lémaré, Poilé, Baugé, Diergé, near the town and the church, Assé, Houélé, Châtres, Commer, Aché, and Froidfont.
+Saint Hadoin, bishop of Le Mans, also built an abbey there, with the concurrence of the abbot of Diergé, endowing it with the domains of Jeune, Lémaré, Poilé, Baugé, Diergé near the town and near the church, Assé, Houélé, Châtres, Commer, Aché, and Froidfont.

 The author of Actus pontificum Cenomannis, who wrote in the 9th century, was still describing this state of things: possession of Rupiacus by the Bishop of Le Mans, and his jurisdiction over Évron and all of its territory.
-At the risk of contradicting himself, he added that Rupiacus was given to Saint Haduin along with twelve good domains by a certain Alain, although elsewhere he attributed its founding to local inhabitants on behalf of Thuribe du Mans in the 3rd century.
+At the risk of contradicting himself, he added that Rupiacus was given to Saint Hadlin along with twelve good domains by a certain Alain, although elsewhere he attributed its founding to local inhabitants on behalf of Thuribe du Mans in the 3rd century.

 Another chronicler also spoke of the villa Rupiacus.
-He related that Saint Maurus, having come to Maine to found a Benedictine monastery at the Saint Innocent priory, did not arrive until after the death of the sainted bishop around 559, and had to go instead to the Duchy of Anjou and set up another establishment there.
-His monks consoled themselves, saying that the Rupiacus location in Maine that had been intended for them could only, based on its name, have been a desolate and rocky location.
+He related that Saint Maurus came to Maine to found a Benedictine monastery at the Saint Innocent priory, but did not arrive until after the death of the sainted bishop around 559, and therefore had to go instead to the Duchy of Anjou to set up a different establishment there.
+His monks consoled themselves by saying that the Rupiacus location in Maine that had been intended for them could only, based on its name, have been a desolate and rocky location.

 The author of Actus pontificum Cenomannis, speaking of events closer to his time, reported that in 771, 796 and 802 Charlemagne had the villa Rupiacus returned to Le Mans and to its chapter, then confirmed their possession of it, which a corrupt prelate had appropriated.
 According to the Actes authentiques (Authentic Acts) of Aldric of Le Mans, bishop from 832 to 857, he gave himself the task of enhancing his domain of Rupiacus, Rochard.
-Louis the Pious confirmed his possession of it; the parish of Sainte-Gemme would soon be founded there.
+Louis the Pious confirmed his possession of it and the parish of Sainte-Gemme was soon founded there.